santanu86maity/first-git-repo/README.md

 # first-git-repo
-This is my first GIT repo for practice
+This is my first GIT repo for practice <br />
 Author - Santanu Maity